Skip to main content

 During my stay in Ghana, I had the chance to visit the blaxTARLINES artists’ collective at the University of Kumasi and meet their charismatic leader, the artist-intellectual, poet, mathematician, and teacher Karî’kachä seid’ou.
 Together with a team of artist-teachers, he is the initiator and architect of the “Emancipatory Art Teaching Project,” which transformed the fine art curriculum of the Department of Painting and Sculpture in Kumasi at the turn of the century.
 One of Karî’kachä seid’ou’s artistic propositions is the search for new forms of “Art as Gift,” free from capitalist and institutional constraints.
 He invites artists and students to explore ways to “make the impossible possible.”
 Karî’kachä seid’ou has “transformed his own art practice from making art into making artists, renouncing all kinds of capitalist ownership over his art.
 He sees himself as a vanishing mediator, a node in the complex network of effects that the pedagogic code can instantiate.
 The effects of his gift come back to overwhelm him as both pedagogue and learner” (African Arts, 2021).

+This proposition triggered many questions that have been present throughout my lifelong artistic journey.
+Committing to an artistic voice free from capitalist and institutional control is an economic challenge for most contemporary artists around the world today.
 Lewis Hyde, in his book “The Gift: How the Creative Spirit Transforms the World” (1983), discusses the origin of artistic inspiration and describes the position of the artist in this way: “works of art exist simultaneously in two ‘economies,’ a market economy and a gift economy.
 A work of art can survive without the market, but where there is no gift there is no art.”
 For Hyde, the gift is the inspiration we receive as artists and the necessity to share our creations as gifts with our communities.

 In expressive arts, we consider artistic expression as a gift to ourselves—a gift of renewal, joy, and vitality, a gift that expands our consciousness, and a gift of connection that nourishes those with whom we share it.
 This question of “Art as Gift” became one of the themes weaving itself into this multidirectional inquiry, calling forth other questions such as: What is a fair sharing of resources on a global scale?
 How could a gift society function in today’s world?
 While the endemic debts of African countries seem to be perpetuated by renewed forms of neocolonialism, how can we repair the dynamics of exchange between the global north and the global south?

 The ON WAX project is a non profit endeavour.
 Economical benefits generated from the artworks produced or through donations will be directed to the Nubuke Art Foundation in Ghana, supporting their program to preserve the endangered craft of women weavers in the Wa region, located in the northern part of Ghana.
+The ON WAX project includes the creation of a small book of the poetic landscapes I created to illustrate our entangled world.
+This book will serve to promote the project.

 LIFE IS MOVEMENT – Stop motion video collage 2024